Is Data Engineering Dead? The 2026 Job Market Reality

 WHERE t.processed_at >= '2026-04-08'

-The second query isn't harder to write.
-It's harder to know you need to write it.
-The actual job is less "write a DAG" and more "figure out why this pipeline silently dropped 2M rows last Tuesday and make sure it never happens again."
-AI commoditized the "data" part of data engineering (writing SQL, scaffolding DAGs, generating transformations).
-The "engineering" part, architecture, governance, judgment, cost optimization, is becoming the whole game.
+The second query isn’t harder to write.
+It is harder to know you need to write it.
+The actual job is less “write a DAG” and more “figure out why this pipeline silently dropped 2M rows last Tuesday and make sure it never happens again.”
+AI commoditized the “data” part of data engineering (writing SQL, scaffolding DAGs, generating transformations).
+The “engineering” part, architecture, governance, judgment, cost optimization, is becoming the whole game.

-Ghost Jobs and the 48% Problem
+Ghost jobs and the 48% problem

-How to Spot a Ghost Posting
+How to spot a ghost posting

 • The posting has been open for 90+ days with no updates.